maelh/hxd-plugin-framework/Implementation guidelines.md

 Delphi example handles this correctly as well, but it is done implicitly by Delphi's RTL.

-## Predefined localized text for error messages / GUI output
+## Predefined localized text for messages / GUI output

 With HxD 2.5, string variables were introduced, to provide commonly used strings in localized/translated versions.
 Ideally, this eliminates the need for translating texts for each plugin.
 Why a new/different formatting style at all?
 To avoid conflicts, when you pass strings containing string variables to formatting functions inside of your plugin.